Colten Care News

 Listed below are some of the activities which have recently taken place and news from Colten Care.

-See our latest Colten Chronicle, Spring Edition for news and events at Colten Care.
+See our latest Colten Chronicle, Summer Edition for news and events at Colten Care.

 Young Scarlett joins residents in celebrating life Down Under

 February 28, 2012

 AN AUSTRALIAN day at a Ferndown care home was made extra special when the 18 month old great grand-daughter of a resident flew in from Sydney.

 Scarlett Young, and her dad Chris, were guests of honour at the event held at Colten Care’s Amberwood House.

 Her great grandmother, Rose Hare, 98, is a resident at the Ringwood Road home.